vespa-engine/blog/_posts/2020-07-02-introducing-nlp-with-transformers-on-vespa.md

 contains the data.
 A query is first processed on the stateless layer before being fanned out to the content nodes.
-The content nodes handle data-dependent computation and each return their results back to the stateless layer where the globally best results are retrieved.
+The content nodes handle data-dependent computation and each return their results back to the stateless layer where the globally best results are determined.

 ![Evaluating models on the content nodes](/assets/2020-07-02-introducing-nlp-with-transformers-on-vespa/models_on_content_nodes.png)